-The Society Advocate Grant provides a stipend to an individual (teacher, counselor, mentor), who agrees to serve as an advocate for 3-5 underrepresented students (African American, Latino, Native Alaskan/American/Hawaiian, Pacific Islander, or low income) to transition them from conducting a scientific or engineering research project to completing applications to scientific competition(s).
+The Society Advocate Program provides a stipend to an individual (teacher, counselor, mentor), who agrees to serve as an mentor for 3-5 students from traditionally underrepresented groups in STEM (Black/African American, Hispanic/Latinx, American Indian/Alaska Native, Native Hawaiian or other Pacific Islander, and/or low income) to transition them from conducting a scientific or engineering research project to entering their projects into STEM research competition(s).
 The individual agrees to support the students by prompting them and communicating to them about possible research competitions and relevant deadlines, and to support the gathering and writing of the required elements of an application.
 (It is not intended that this individual be conversant in the research subject, but rather navigates the process of application with the student.)
-The Society runs several science research competitions, including the Regeneron Science Talent Search, International Science and Engineering Fair, and Broadcom MASTERS, but participants may also choose outside science research competitions.
+The Society runs several science research competitions, including the Regeneron Science Talent Search, Regeneron International Science and Engineering Fair, and Thermo Fisher JIC, but participants may also choose outside science research competitions.

-Independent science research is a wonderful opportunity for students to learn the true nature of science and experience the thrill of discovery.
-By entering their work into science research competitions, students gain additional skills such as learning how to write a scientific journal article and how to present their work to peers, scientists and the public.
+Independent science or engineering research is a wonderful opportunity for students to learn the true nature of science and experience the thrill of discovery.
+By entering their work into STEM research competitions, students gain additional skills such as learning how to write a scientific journal article and how to present their work to peers, scientists, and the public.
 Just completing the rigorous application process can inspire confidence in their scientific abilities and lead them to consider a STEM career.
 Many of these competitions provide monetary awards for post-secondary education and can boost a student’s chance of acceptance into the college or university of their choice.
 In many cases, students have the opportunity to meet others that share their enthusiasm for science, and those connections carry over into their college and scientific careers.
-Too few underrepresented students are presented with these opportunities and the know-how to successfully enter.
+Too few students from underrepresented groups are presented with these opportunities and the know-how to successfully enter.

 Eligibility of Advocate